nis65/multiroom/README.md

         arecord -f cd -D dsnoop:CARD=sndrpihifiberry,DEV=0 | aplay -D dmix:CARD=sndrpihifiberry,DEV=0

-* You should hear now on your loudspeakers what you are feeding to the analog input.
+* You should hear now on your speakers what you are feeding to the analog input.
 This is the moment to optimize all mixer settings (being it ALSA or on your sound setup).
 In general, all volume controls should be at 100% except the very last one controlling the final sink.
 This ensures maximum signal/noise ratio.

 ### Snapcast